Policies and Procedures

 The relationship between the University and the Fraternity/Sorority Community at Johns Hopkins University is mutually beneficial.
 Greek-letter organizations enhance the quality of life for students by increasing the range of opportunities for meaningful participation leading to personal growth and development.
 Thus, in the spirit of cooperation and in an effort to strengthen Fraternity and Sorority Life at Johns Hopkins University, individual chapters, along with the University, hereby agree to affirm the values of brotherhood/sisterhood, scholarship, leadership, service, alumni relations, financial management, involvement, education, health/wellness, and individual growth and development.
 This document reflects the expectations of both the Greek-letter organizations and the University to assure a quality relationship exists.

-- Important information on hazing from the Office of Fraternity and Sorority Life
+- Important information on hazing education and prevention from the Office of Fraternity and Sorority Life

 - Johns Hopkins University hazing policy